aiokitchen/aiomisc/README.rst

 Fast ThreadPoolExecutor
 +++++++++++++++++++++++

-This is the simple thread pool implementation.
+This is a simple thread pool implementation.

 Installation as a default thread pool: